Th3Heretic/Facial_Recognition/README.md

 expression without the name identifier and as such, has no saved model file implemented into it.

 [Full commit history unavailable as the GitHub repository was only created as an afterthought to share the code with friends]

+Known Issues:
+Returns a list index error when encountered with a new face.
+    Fix (for now): Manually add a photo of your face named as [Your_Name].jpg (This will need to be done for each new person you intend to use this with)